sethgrid/fakettp/README.md

 Use Case
 --------

 What inspired this repo!: We had Service A calling Service B's endpoints internally.
-We needed some of the endpoints to do their job, while for one of them we needed to verify how Service A behaved when it returned different content and status codes.
-After using this tool, our QA was able to verify all the edge-cases they were interested in!
+We needed some of the endpoints in Service B to do their job, while for one of them we needed to verify how Service A behaved when Service B returned different content and status codes.
+After using this tool, our QA was able to verify all the edge-cases with which they were interested!

 Sample Usage
 ------------